cert-manager/website/content/docs/contributing/README.md

 We have two cert-manager channels on [the Kubernetes Slack](https://slack.k8s.io) which we use to communicate:

 * [`cert-manager`](https://kubernetes.slack.com/messages/cert-manager): a general channel for all users of cert-manager; use this one for any usage related questions.
 * [`cert-manager-dev`](https://kubernetes.slack.com/messages/cert-manager-dev): a channel for collaboration between cert-manager contributors and maintainers; please only use this for code related questions

+## Google Season of Docs 2022

+The cert-manager team are participating in [Google Season of Docs 2022](https://developers.google.com/season-of-docs)!

+Check out our [2022 Project Proposals](./google-season-of-docs/2022/) if you want to get involved!